kylebrackman/PennieAI/README.md

 ---

-## License

-[Add your license here]

----

 ## Acknowledgments

 Built with:
 - OpenAI GPT-4 for intelligent document analysis
 - Go community for excellent libraries
 - Redis Labs for caching and rate limiting patterns
-- The veterinary community for domain expertise
+- My wife, for veterinary expertise.

 ---